-This article is intended as overview of software based debugging techniques and motivation for uniform execution representation and setup to efficiently mix and match the appropriate technique for system level debugging with focus on statically optimizing compiler languages to keep complexity and scope limited.
+This article is intended as overview of software based debugging techniques to efficiently mix and match the appropriate technique for system level debugging with focus on statically optimizing compiler languages to keep complexity and scope limited.
 The reader may notice that there are several documented deficits across platforms and tooling on documentation or functionality, which will be improved.
 The author accepts the irony of such statements by “C having no ABI”/many systems in practice having no stable or formally specified ABI, but reality is in this text simplified for brevity and sanity.

 Section 1 (theory) feels complete aside of simulation and hard-/software replacement techniques and are good first drafts for bug, debugging and debugging process.
-Section 2 (practical) is tailored towards non micro Kernels, which are based on process abstraction, but is currently missing content and scalability numbers for tooling.
+Section 2 (practical) is tailored towards non micro Kernels, which are based on process abstraction, but is currently missing some content and scalability numbers for tooling.
 The idea is to provide understanding and numbers to estimate for system design, 1 if formal proof of correctness is feasible and on what parts, 2 problems and methods applicable for dynamic system analysis.
-Section 3 (future) will be on speculative and more advanced ideas, which should be feasible based on numbers.
-They are planned to be about how to design systems for rewriting and debugging using formal methods, compilers and code synthesis.
+Section 3 (future) will wrap-up practical problems of what is currently not well to use or possible in Section 2 and speculate about more advanced ideas for brevity without numbers.
+Those ideas are planned to be towards how to design systems for rewriting and debugging using formal methods, compilers and code synthesis.

 A (software) system can be represented as (often non-deterministic) state machine, such that a bug is a bad transition rule between those states.
 It is usually assumed that the developer/user knows correct and incorrect (bad) system states and the code represents a somewhat correct model of the intended semantics.
 Then an execution witness are the states and state transitions encountered on a specific program run.
 If the execution witness shows a “bad state”, then there must be a bug.
 Thus a debugger can be seen as query engine over states and transitions of a buggy execution witness.